 7. Exits: make sure that your pet can get out of your pool and know where all the exits are.

 8. Drinking: try not to let your pet drink the pool water because most pools have chlorine in them which isn’t good for them to drink a lot of.
 Always have fresh cold water available.

 9. Play: it’s always fun for both of you to play in the pool together but make sure to watch for how long especially in the heat.

 10. Rinse: Always rinse your dog off after being in a pool or any body of water.

 11. Heat: even though they are in the water they are still exercising.
-Make sure they have ample shade to get to and fresh water available at all time.
-If you notice that they are getting tire or seem to be panting more than normal make sure to get them out of the heat right away and monitor them.
+Make sure they have ample shade to get to and freshwater available at all times.
+If you notice that they are getting tired or seem to be panting more than normal make sure to get them out of the heat right away and monitor them.
 If they start to get worse or do not improve call your Veterinarian right away.

 12. Pool Covers: yes they are extremely practical but try to use the ones that a tight against the pool if you use one.
 The flimsy ones can easily take the life of your pet or other animals.
 They can fall and tangled in the cover or can end up underneath the cover and not able to find their way out.

-13. Have a plan: no one want to think of the worst case scenario but it’s always good idea to with the pets so that way you can be prepared.
+13. Have a plan: no one want to think of the worst-case scenario but it’s always a good idea to with the pets so that way you can be prepared.
 Try to have a plan in place including some sort of first aid kit or an emergency vet hospital phone number.